MarienvanLoon/programming-for-economists/source/github.rst

 The address of this repository in webform at ???

+Webform asks for:

+* github account name
+* html address of your repository "programming_assignments"
+* DataCamp account name
+* your ANR
+* your uvt-email address

-The readme file in this repository contains a link to each assignment
+The readme file in the "programming_assignments" repository contains a link to each assignment.
+Hence, after you have uploaded an assignment, adjust the readme file to include the html address of the jupyter notebook that you have just uploaded.

 todo: add video on how files are put on github